“Reading Joe’s devotionals has contributed to the shape of my thoughts and life.”

-Strangest about all of this is how easy mobs are easy to form.
+Strangest about all of this is how easy mobs are to form.

 When Jesus entered Jerusalem during his last week: the city welcomed him as the king who would overthrow the Romans.
 They swarmed him.
-Ready to pronounce him the throne, here, now.
+Ready to pronounce him kim and give him the throne, here, now.

 A few days later at his mock trial: the same throngs demanded he be put to death.
 And instead, release the guerrilla insurrectionist, Barabbas.